-Tom Daley: Olympian Comes Clean About Nude Snaps On Web To Fans And To Fiance Dustin Lance Black
+Tom Daley: Olympian Comes Clean About Nude Snaps On Web To Fans And To Fiance, Dustin Lance Black

 “We’re soulmates, and the only way that we were going to get back to that point was to be honest, open and share everything that happened in our time away from each other.”

-Tom and Dustin first publicly acknowledged that they were together in 2014, about a year after the London 2012 Summer Games bronze medal recipient first revealed in a YouTube video that he was attracted to men.
+Tom and Dustin first publicly acknowledged that they were together in 2014, about a year after the 2012 bronze medal recipient first revealed in a YouTube video that he was attracted to men.

 “I’d never felt like anything like [this] before,” he shared with British TV personality Jonathan Ross a few weeks after coming out.